geoffrasb/quickjsfp/Note of internal representation.md

 ## Parsing

-* Types' names should be headed with upper case;
-* Constructors' are not necessarily.
-* Names of fields of a record should be headed with a lower case.
-* No constraint on variable names.
+* No constraint on names.

 `list(',','pat')` means accepting things like `'pat , pat , pat'`.